 Between 2018 and 2028, the career is expected to grow 8% and produce 33,800 job opportunities across the U.S.

 There are certain skills that many assistant hall directors have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed for recreation workers who generally work part time, such as camp counselors and activity specialists, certain qualities may be more important than education, leadership skills and communication skills.
+We discovered that a lot of resumes listed flexibility, leadership skills and physical strength.

 Choosing the right major is always an important step when researching how to become an assistant hall director.
 When we researched the most common majors for an assistant hall director, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on assistant hall director resumes include high school diploma degrees or associate degree degrees.
+Other degrees that we often see on assistant hall director resumes include associate degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become an assistant hall director.
 In fact, many assistant hall director jobs require experience in a role such as resident assistant.
 Meanwhile, many assistant hall directors also have previous career experience in roles such as internship or resident advisor.